youngklee/ZenPackers/modeling.rst

 So you've made changes to your ZP's class structure and have pushed those changes out.
 You may have even re-installed the ZP for good measure.
 Your modeler seems to be working correctly and gathering data.
-But your modeler isn't apply any changes.
+But your modeler isn't applying any changes!

 If your modeler get this message after modeling, you could be a victim of ZenDMD Class Mismatch Syndrome (TM).
 This means that the old